Sofipet/My_Data_World/README.md

 # Data Analysis Projects
 Welcome to the repository!
 This collection contains various data analysis projects that I have worked on.
-Each project is designed to to tackle real-world problems, explore different datasets and showcase my skills in data manipulation, visualization as well as insights generation.
+Each project is designed to tackle real-world problems, explore different datasets and showcase my skills in data manipulation, visualization as well as insights generation.

 ## Tools Used